 - Training: All workers exposed to excessive heat should be trained about the health dangers of excessive temperatures and how and when to act when symptoms appear.

 Did You Get Hurt at Work?
-Speak to a Georgia Workplace Accident Attorney Today
+Speak to an Attorney Today

 No matter if you are hurt at work due to the heat, a fall, or other reason, you may have a workers’ compensation case against your employer.
 You may be entitled to compensation for medical bills, lost earnings and pain and suffering.
 Please contact the Mann Law Firm for a free consultation today.